-DEAR can capture payments made against orders in Amazon and is able to automatically add payments to a created sale invoice.
-To do this, Payment Account Mapping must be completed on this integration settings screen.
+DEAR can capture payments made against orders in Amazon and is able to automatically add payments to a created sales invoice.
+To do this, complete Payment Account Mapping on this integration settings screen.
 You must choose an account that is able to receive payments from the chart of accounts.
-We recommend to not use a bank account, instead using a dedicated accrual account.
+We recommend not to use a bank account; instead, use a dedicated accrual account.
 This will make it more convenient to handle/view Amazon fees and charges.

 This setting is not mandatory – if payment mapping is not completed, orders are still captured and downloaded from Amazon, but payments must be manually added to invoices in DEAR.
 Some customers prefer to keep invoices open and then reconcile them with the biweekly payouts from Amazon.

 Link DEAR Accounts to Amazon Manual Journals Types

 Map Amazon Manual Journals Types to the appropriate accounts from your DEAR Chart of Accounts.
 This is required in order to process fees from Amazon.

 When you disconnect from the Amazon store, DEAR removes all associations between DEAR objects and Amazon, including Log and Product Catalog.

 Products can be loaded from Amazon to DEAR in the Catalog tab by clicking Load Products.

 There are two types of products in Amazon: a simple product and a complex product (a product with options/variations such as, for example, the same product in different colours and sizes).